AkazaRenn/No-More-Sidebar-in-Mastodon-4.0/README.md

 # Credits

-Mastodon founder Eugen Rochko and his highly respected "professional designer" who provided the chance for me to make this script.
+Mastodon founder Eugen Rochko and his highly respected "professional designer" who provided the chance for this script.

+# Warning

+The owner of the project knows nothing about JavaScript or CSS.
+All the codes are written by a monkey who breach into their room regularly.
+The owner will try their best to transfer the needs of the users to the monkey, but no guarantees nor warranties will be provided.